 1. Allow for and respect the right to be different:

-- Adapt teaching and provision to the needs of students with ASD.
+- Adapt teaching and provision to the needs of your autistic students.

 - Accept, value and celebrate difference.